Reset Root Password with the Helper ISO

 Log in

-Sign in to the EDBB portal, go to Services, and open the VPS that needs root access restored.
+Sign in to the EDBB Control Panel, go to Services

 2